mbmccormick/mbmccormick.github.io/_posts/2011-11-02-developing-for-hubot-with-coffeescript-node-js-and-heroku.md

  [15]: http://devcenter.heroku.com/articles/cedar
  [16]: https://github.com/github/hubot/blob/master/src/templates/README.md

 This weekend I made two contributions to Hubot over on GitHub.
 The first was modifying the [Google Talk][17] adapter for Hubot to change the default status from "Chatty" to "Available".
 This [was happening][18] because the adapter, which relies on XMPP to communicate with Google Talk, was sending a `chat` stanza unnecessarily.
-I did some research on the XMPP protocol and found that when establishing presence with an XMPP server, the user's default status will be available and that sending a `` stanza was not needed.
+I did some research on the XMPP protocol and found that when establishing presence with an XMPP server, the user's default status will be available and that sending a `<status />` stanza was not needed.
 I forked the Hubot [repository][19] on GitHub and these changes were later [pulled][20] into the master branch.

  [17]: https://github.com/github/hubot/blob/8f36df033d3f63d2aee239cb5fe44c2c02a1a241/src/hubot/gtalk.coffee
  [18]: https://github.com/github/hubot/blob/31302370537600a52f6ed64bc8480e286156b26c/src/hubot/gtalk.coffee